Selected departures from April to October 2018

 This morning, a coach ride takes us to one of Portugal’s most iconic sights, the massive Monument to the Discoveries, built in 1960 to celebrate the 500th anniversary of the death of Henry the Navigator.
 Lining either side dramatically are stone statues of Portuguese heroes from the Age of Discovery including Magellan.
 We then see the 16th-century Belém tower, commissioned by Manuel I as a fortress in the middle of the River Tagus and a proud symbol of the nation’s great era of expansion.
 We also visit the spectacular church of Jerónimos Monastery, the culmination of Manueline architecture and the final resting place of Vasco da Gama.

-Later, we head north and inland to the wooded highlands of Sintra, once the summer residence of the kings of Portugal looking to escape the heat.
+We then journey inland to the wooded highlands of Sintra, once the summer residence of the kings of Portugal looking to escape the heat.
 The atmospheric town was beloved by Byron who described it so poetically: ‘Palaces and gardens rising in the midst of rocks, cataracts and precipices, convents on stupendous heights, a distant view of the sea and the Tagus… it unites in itself all the wildness of the Western Highlands with the verdure of the South of France.’
-Marvel at the beautiful exteriors of the ostentatious palaces, pastel-hued manors and extravagant town hall.
+Marvel at the beautiful pastel-hued manors and extravagant town hall, or take the time to visit one of the magnificent royal palaces.

 Today you will be escorted to Lisbon airport at the appropriate time for your return flight with the fondest memories of a most wonderful experience.